 Section 4.6 - Student Members.
 Any individuals who are (a) enrolled either as full-time or part-time students, at freshman standing or higher; (b) enrolled in the equivalent of at least six (6) credit hours; (c) enrolled in a four-year or graduate institution or technical college; (d) able to provide verification of a demonstrated emphasis in human resource management subjects; and (e) able to provide verification of the college or university's human resources or related degree program.
 Individuals who are working full-time in any type of HR professional position are not eligible for student membership if attending a graduate institution.
 Students do not have voting rights and may not hold office.
 Students will need to verify their student status to renew their membership annually.

 Section 4.7 – Non-Profit Alliance Member.
 Any individual who is the Executive Director, or his/her designee who has human resource responsibilities within the organization.
 Non-Profit Alliance members do not have voting rights and may not hold office.

 Section 4.8 - Application for Membership.
 Application for membership shall be on the Chapter application form found on the Chapter website.
-All applications shall be reviewed by the Vice President of Membership and approved by the Board of Directors.
-New members shall be afforded full membership rights from the date of application approval by the Board of Directors.
+All applications shall be reviewed and approved by the Vice President of Membership.
+New members shall be afforded full membership rights from the date of application approval

 Section 4.10 – Voting.
-Each member of the Chapter shall have the right to cast one vote on each matter brought before a vote of the membership.
+Each member of the Chapter with voting rights, as conveyed by the type of membership, set forth above, shall have the right to cast one vote on each matter brought before a vote of the membership.
 Votes shall be tallied by the President.

 Section 4.11 – Dues.
 Annual membership dues shall be established for the next year by the Board of Directors prior to the renewal reminder going out to the membership.